auth0/Guardian.swift/README.md

 ```

 Typically the shape and type of `authorization_details` will be known at compile time.
-In such a case, `authorization_details` can be queried in a strongly-typed manor by first defining a `Decodable` struct to represent your object and making use of the `filterAuthorizationDetailsByType` helper function, which will return all authorization details that match this type.
+In such a case, `authorization_details` can be queried in a strongly-typed manner by first defining a `Decodable` struct to represent your object and making use of the `filterAuthorizationDetailsByType` helper function, which will return all authorization details that match this type.
 (Note: this function will ignore values that do not match this type, care should be taken to ensure all provided authorization details are presented to the end-user for consent)

 ```swift